 - Dampwood, which infest wood where moisture is present

-Of major concern in our area is the Formosan subterranean termite, the most destructive termites in the country.
+Of major concern in Jacksonville is the Formosan subterranean termite, the most destructive termites in the country.
 Formosan termites live in very large colonies, which makes them especially threatening since they can do extensive damage in less time than other species.
 Turner Pest Control’s experts have contributed to a City of Jacksonville task force that was formed to address the serious threat that Formosan termites pose to property here.

 Keep in mind that the different types of termites each require a different control method.
 Determining which species you have simply by examining a single termite is next to impossible for anyone other than an experienced pest control technician.
 If you suspect a termite problem in your home, contact our termite extermination experts for proper identification and the recommended treatment method.